What projects are eligible?

 - that are already funded or allocated ongoing funding.

-Projects must align with one or more of the six program categories
+Eligible projects align with one or more of the six program categories

 Makes everyday life more inclusive to all community members by increasing accessibility and mobility.